Hussein of Jordan: Black September

 Jordan allowed the fedayeen to leave for Lebanon through Syria, an event that led to the Lebanese Civil War in 1975.
 The Black September Organization was founded the same year, named after the conflict.
-The organization claimed responsibility for the assassination of Jordanian prime minister Wasfi Tal in 1971, and the highly publicized 1972 Munich massacre against Israeli athletes.
+The organization claimed responsibility for the assassination of Jordanian prime minister Wasfi Tal in 1971, and the highly publicized 1972 Munich massacre of innocent civilian Israeli athletes.

 In a speech to the Jordanian parliament on 15 March 1972, Hussein announced his "United Arab Kingdom" plan.
 Unlike the unitary state that had existed between the West Bank and Jordan during Jordan's annexation of the West Bank (1950–1967), this plan envisaged two federal entities on each bank of the Jordan River.
-According to the proposal, the two districts of the federation would be autonomous, excluding the military and the foreign and security affairs that would be determined by an Amman central government.
-But the implementation of the plan was to be conditional upon achieving a peace agreement between Israel and Jordan.
+According to the proposal, the two districts of the federation would be autonomous, excluding the military and the foreign and security affairs that would be determined by an Amman central government but the plan's implementation was to be conditional upon achieving a peace agreement between Israel and Jordan.
 Ultimately, Hussein's proposal was ruled out after it was vehemently rejected by Israel, the PLO, and several Arab states.

 Yom Kippur War

 After the 1967 war, Gunnar Jarring was appointed by the UN as a special envoy for the Middle East peace process, leading the Jarring Mission.
 The talks between Arab countries and Israel resulted in a deadlock.
 The stalemate led to renewed fears of another war between Arab countries and Israel.
 Worried that Jordan would be dragged into another war unprepared, Hussein sent Zaid Al-Rifai to Egyptian president Anwar Sadat in December 1972 to inquire.
-Sadat informed Al-Rifai that he had been planning a limited incursion in the Sinai that would allow some political manoeuvring.
+Sadat informed Al-Rifai that he had been planning a limited incursion in the Sinai that would allow some political maneuvering.
 Sadat then invited Al-Rifai and Hussein to a summit on 10 September 1973 with him and Hafez al-Assad, who had become president of Syria.
 The summit ended with a restoration of ties between Jordan, Egypt, and Syria.
 Sadat disclosed to Assad and Hussein his intention to initiate military action.
 Hussein refused Sadat's request to allow the fedayeen's return to Jordan but agreed that in case of a military operation, Jordanian troops would play a limited defensive role in assisting the Syrians in the Golan Heights.